Congratulations, you have a website!

-SEO, which stands for search engine optimization, is all about refining your website to rank it better and help it be found more easily by that segmented target audience.
+SEO, which stands for search engine optimization, is all about refining your website, and links to and from your website, to help it rank better and help it be found more easily by that segmented target audience.

-It’s a really good practice, sometimes called “white hat marketing,” which owes itself an entirely separate blog (or ask us about it!).
+It’s a really good practice, sometimes called “white hat marketing,” which merits an entirely separate blog article (or ask us about it!).

-But SEO itself is then built up into several supporting segments, and one of the ways you can increase your site’s likelihood of being seen is through paid advertisements.
+There are several supporting strategies that are used to supplement SEO efforts, and one of the ways you can increase your site’s likelihood of being seen is through paid advertisements.

 Paid Advertising Is Not Spam